 Stainless or Carbon Steel

 Knives are manufactured with a such wide variety of difference steels there are too many to describe in this post.
 To cover the basics, you essentially need to know that they can all be broken down into two main categories, Stainless steel and Carbon Steel (more precisely High Carbon Steel – all steels have carbon in them).

 Stainless steel is actually not stainless, but stain resistant (some care is required).
 There are so many great stainless steels and really this is a good choice for anyone who is just beginning to learn about kitchen knives and the steels they are produced in.
 The advantages of stainless steel are obvious, they require less maintenance.
-In terms of Rockwell, the average hardness of stainless steels tends to be slightly lower than in carbon steels, but you can still get a very hard stainless-steel knife at a reasonable price, consider the RAN (HRC 61+) and GOU (HRC 62+) series by Yaxell kitchen cutlery or if you are looking for something super hard then check out the R2 series from Tanaka Kitchen Knives.
+In terms of Rockwell, the average hardness of stainless steels tends to be slightly lower than in carbon steels, but you can still get a very hard stainless-steel knife at a reasonable price, consider just about any knife made in VG10 (HRC 60+) or if you are looking for a premium blade consider R2 or SG2 steel (HRC 63+)

 In our experience carbon steel knives are fantastically sharp and great to work with, but no more so than a great stainless steel.
 Stainless steel knives like the Kurosaki knives R2 range can be really hard (HRC 62+) and just as thin as a great carbon knife (approximately 2mm).
 As a chef the last thing you want to be doing is constantly caring for your blade.
 Our advice is to stick with stainless, but it really does boil down to person preference.

-In the end it is nice to have a blade that is centred on the point that you grip the knife.
+In the end it is nice to have a blade that is centered on the point that you grip the knife.
 If you tend to use a pinch grip or a combo grip, then you will want this point to be over or slightly forward of the heal of the blade.
 If you use a regular/hammer or a pointed finger grip, then you will want the balance point to be slightly further back.
 Most chefs will employ a pinch or combo grip and as such most knives will be balanced over the heal of the blade.